Cody Bellinger Preview, Player Props: Cubs vs. Giants

 Cody Bellinger At The Plate

-- Bellinger leads Chicago with 130 hits, batting .320 this season with 47 extra-base hits.
+- Bellinger leads Chicago in total hits (131) this season while batting .320 with 47 extra-base hits.

-- He ranks sixth in batting average, 24th in on base percentage, and eighth in slugging among the qualifying hitters in baseball.
+- Among the qualifying hitters in baseball, his batting average ranks sixth, his on-base percentage ranks 24th, and he is eighth in the league in slugging.

-- Bellinger will look to extend his five-game hitting streak.
-He's batting .381 with three homers in his last games.
+- Bellinger enters this game on a six-game hitting streak.
+During his last games, he's hitting .381 with three homers.

-- In 19.8% of his games this year, he has gone deep, and 5.1% of his trips to the plate.

-- In 51 games this year (48.1%), Bellinger has picked up an RBI, and in 18 of those games (17.0%) he had two or more.
-He has also driven home three or more of his team's runs in 10 contests.
+- In 51 games this season (47.7%), Bellinger has picked up an RBI, and in 18 of those games (16.8%) he had more than one.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.